vitalikmorozz/Mandelbrot-set/README.md

 # Navigation
 1. Use mouse to navigate in menu
-2. See Navigation in Menu for more info
+2. See Controls for more info

 # Sources
 1. [Main tech info](https://www.sfml-dev.org/learn.php)